pcmichaud/micro/docs/_sources/risque_en.rst.txt

    \                      50% chance 150 000/yr
    ====================== ======================

 Expected income is now higher than with plan A. If we keep increasing the upside level of income, you will at some point prefer the risky plan.
-Hence, preferences in risky situation are not only function of the expected gain but also risk (probabilities and payoffs).
+Hence, preferences in risky situations are not only function of the expected gain but also risk (probabilities and payoffs).
 As of now, our theory does not cover these cases.

 Expected Utility (EU)
 +++++++++++++++++++++